-This management discussion and analysis, ("MD&A"), prepared as at November 16, 2012, provides information that management believes is relevant to an assessment and understanding of the financial position of Otis Gold Corp. (the "Company" or "Otis") as at September 30, 2012.
-The MD&A should be read in conjunction with the interim consolidated financial statements of Otis Gold Corp. (the "Company") for the three months ended September 30, 2012 and related notes thereto which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+This management discussion and analysis, ("MD&A"), prepared as at November 27, 2013, provides information that management believes is relevant to an assessment and understanding of the financial position of Otis Gold Corp. (the "Company" or "Otis") as at September 30, 2013.
+The MD&A should be read in conjunction with the interim consolidated financial statements of Otis for the three months ended September 30, 2013 and related notes thereto which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
 Except as otherwise disclosed, all dollar figures included therein and the following MD&A are presented in Canadian dollars.
 The Audit Committee of the Board of Directors of the Company has approved this document pursuant to its mandate and charter.